Provable Filter for Real-world Graph Clustering: Experiments on Clustering

-Our filter operates on newly restructured homophilic and heterophilic graphs, where neighboring nodes exhibit tendencies toward similarity and dissimilarity.
-Furthermore, our loss introduces a method to reconstruct structural information of order $k$.
-To demonstrate the effectiveness of restructured graphs and high-order structures, we evaluate the clustering accuracy of PFGC across hyper-parameters $\mu$ and $k$ in different graphs.
-The results are shown in Fig. \ref{pa14}.
-It can be seen that restructuring graphs significantly enhance model performance on both homophilic and heterophilic graphs.
-Furthermore, optimal performance occurs consistently when $\mu \neq 0$, indicating the importance of integrating high-frequency information.
-The homophilic graph achieves the best performance when $\mu$ is small, while the heterophilic graphs prefer large $\mu$, suggesting that the homophilic graphs tend to favor low-frequency components, while the heterophilic graphs exhibit sensitivity toward high-frequency components.
-We can also see that performance decreases dramatically with large $\mu$ on raw homophilic graphs; therefore, it is not reasonable to push neighboring nodes too far apart within homophilic graphs.
-Regarding $k$, our model prefers a small value in Cora, while a large value in Washington.
-The reason is that similar nodes are close in homophilic graphs and distant in heterophilic graphs.
+Our filter operates on recently restructured homophilic and heterophilic graphs, in which neighboring nodes exhibit intrinsic tendencies toward similarity or dissimilarity.
+Furthermore, the loss function incorporates a mechanism to reconstruct k-order structural information.
+To assess the efficacy of restructured graphs and high-order structures, we evaluate PFGC’s clustering accuracy over hyper-parameters $\mu$ and $k$ across various graph datasets.
+The results are illustrated in Fig. \ref{pa14}.
+It can be observed that graph restructuring substantially enhances model performance on both homophilic and heterophilic graphs.
+Moreover, optimal performance is consistently achieved when $\mu \neq 0$, highlighting the critical role of incorporating high-frequency information.
+The homophilic graph attains peak performance at small $\mu$ values, whereas heterophilic graphs favor larger $\mu$, implying that homophilic graphs emphasize low-frequency components, while heterophilic graphs are more sensitive to high-frequency components.
+Additionally, performance degrades sharply for large $\mu$ on raw homophilic graphs; thus, excessively separating neighboring nodes in homophilic graphs is inadvisable.
+Concerning the hyper-parameter $k$, our model selects smaller values for Cora and larger values for Washington.
+This behavior arises because similar nodes are proximal in homophilic graphs but tend to be more distant in heterophilic graphs.

 The loss function includes two balance parameters $\gamma_1$ and $\gamma_2$.
 To see their effect, we set $\gamma_1$, $\gamma_2$=[1e-5, 1e-3, 1e-1, 1e1, 1e3].
-Their effect on clustering ACC of Cora and Washington is shown in Fig. \ref{pa5}.
+Their effect on clustering ACC of Cora and Washington is shown in Fig.\ref{pa5}.
 Our technique performs effectively for a wide range of parameters.
 The influence of $\gamma_2$ on performance is greater than $\gamma_1$, indicating the importance of cluster enhancement.